Automattic/wp-calypso/client/extensions/woocommerce/state/sites/orders/notes/README.md

 ### `getOrderNotes( state, orderId: number, [ siteId: number ] )`

 Gets the note list for a given order from the current state, or null if not yet loaded.

+### `isOrderNoteSaving( state, orderId: number, [ siteId: number ] )`

+Whether we're currently saving a note for a given order on a site.
+Optional `siteId`, will default to currently selected site.